NejcZupec/AuroraAlarm/docs/discussion_and_evaluation.rst

 Discussion and Evaluation
 =========================

-In this chapter we would like to present and describe what have we done in this project.
-For starting point we will use the goals/instructions for this project, provided by professor: https://sites.google.com/a/ltu.se/m7011e-2013/assignment
+In this chapter we would like to present and describe what have we done so far in this project.
+For starting point we will use the goals/instructions for this project, provided by professor: https://sites.google.com/a/ltu.se/m7011e-2013/assignment.
+At the end we will check what works and what doesn't.

 Components
 ----------